 (Devonian) are virtually indistinguishable.
 These results suggest that

+U-infiltration occurred concurrently in all these formations.
 Another class of more sharply defined halos was also discovered in the

 Colorado Plateau coalified wood specimens (17).
 The centers